The Bridge (Ace of Base album)

-The Bridge is the second album by Swedish pop music group Ace of Base.
-It was composed during 1994 and 1995, and released in Europe on 30 October 1995.
+The Bridge is the second studio album by Swedish pop group Ace of Base.
+It was released in Europe on 30 October 1995 through Mega Records.
 It is the only Ace of Base album to feature sizable writing, production, vocal, and harmony contributions by all four band members.

 The album was preceded by the singles "Beautiful Life" and "Lucky Love", which had varied levels of success.
 Both songs reached the top of the US Billboard Hot Dance Club Play chart and "Beautiful Life" peaked at number 15 on the US Billboard Hot 100, "Lucky Love" reaching number 30.
 Following the release of the album, "Never Gonna Say I'm Sorry" was released as the third and final single from the album but failed to become a hit due to a lack of promotion.

 The first-ever double vinyl release of the group's sophomore album The Bridge was announced on 30 October 2025, to commentate the album's 30th anniversary.
 The release includes its original European track listing, a poster, postcards, and a unique interview with the band.
-The first 1,000 copies will be issued on red vinyl.
-It is expected to be released 30 January 2026.
+The first 1,000 copies were issued on red vinyl.
+It was released on 30 January 2026.